-Errors associated with the application of the eddy covariance method can be random or biased (Moncrieff et al. 1996).
+Errors associated with the application of the eddy covariance method can be random or biased (Moncrieff et al., 1996).
 Random errors arise from sensor noise and the random nature of atmospheric turbulence.
-Fully systematic bias errors arise from errors due to sensor drift, limited spectral response of instruments, limited sampling duration and frequency, and calibration errors.
-Selectively systematic bias errors arise from misapplication of the eddy covariance method, as when advection or storage occurs.
-Formal discussions on errors associated with long-term flux measurements were reported in previous papers by our colleagues (e.g., Goulden et al. 1996a; Moncrieff et al. 1996; Aubinet et al. 2000).
+Fully systematic bias errors arise from errors due to sensor drift, limited spectral response of instruments, limited sampling duration and frequency and calibration errors.
+Selectively systematic bias errors arise from misapplication of the eddy covariance method, as when advection or storage occur.
+Formal discussions on errors associated with long-term flux measurements were reported in previous papers by our colleagues (e.g. Goulden et al. 1996a; Moncrieff et al. 1996; Aubinet et al, 2000).
 For clarification, we provide a summary of their findings.
 Moncrieff et al. (1996) demonstrate how random sampling errors diminish greatly as the number of samples increase.
-The overall random error using a dataset of 44 days is about 0.4 μ mol m-2 s-1.
-This figure of merit is close to the "flux detection" level that many of us see with our field measurements.
-Accumulated over a year, this random error is ± 53 g C m-2 yr-1, a value that agrees with a formal error analysis by Goulden et al. (1996a,b).
+The overall random error using a data set of 44 days is about 0.4 umol $m^{-2} s^{-1}$.
+This figure of merit is close to the 'flux detection' level that many of us see with our field measurements.
+Accumulated over a year, this random error is plus/minus 53 gC m-2 y-1, a value that agrees with a formal error analysis by Goulden et al. (1996).

-Fully systematic bias errors associated with imperfect sensor response, sensor orientation, and sampling frequency and duration are typically compensated by applying spectral transfer functions to the flux covariance calculations (Moore 1986; Massman 2000).
-Depending on instrument configuration, wind speed, and thermal stratification, corrections can range from a few to 50 percent.
+Fully systematic bias errors associated with imperfect sensor response, sensor orientation, sampling frequency and duration are typically compensated by applying spectral transfer functions to the flux covariance calculations (Moore, 1986; Massman, 2000).
+Depending on instrument configuration, wind speed and thermal stratification, corrections can range from a few to fifty percent.

 Selectively systematic bias errors are more difficult to assess.
-A cohort of carbon flux researchers suspect that they may be underevaluating the nighttime measure of CO2 fluxes, despite attempts to measure the storage term (Black et al. 1996; Goulden et al. 1996a; Baldocchi et al. 2000; Aubinet et al. 2000).
-Potential explanations include insufficient turbulent mixing, incorrect measurement of the storage term of CO_2 in the air space and soil, and the drainage of CO_2 out of the canopy volume at night.
-At present, several teams of investigators are applying an empirical correction to compensate for the underestimation of nighttime carbon flux measurements.
-This correction is based on CO2 flux density measurements obtained during windy periods or by replacing data with a temperaturedependent respiration function (Black et al. 1996; Goulden et al. 1996a,b; Lindroth et al. 1998).
-Most researchers presume that data from windy periods represent conditions when the storage and drainage of CO2 is minimal (Aubinet et al. 2000).
+A cohort of carbon flux researchers suspect that they may be under-evaluating the nighttime measure of CO_2 fluxes, despite attempts to measure the storage term (Black et al., 1996; Goulden et al., 1996a; Baldocchi et al., 2000; Aubinet et al., 2000).
+Potential explanations include insufficient turbulent mixing, incorrect measurement of the storage term of CO_2 in the air space and soil and the drainage of CO_2 out of the canopy volume at night.
+At present, several teams of investigators are applying an empirical correction to compensate for the underestimate of nighttime carbon flux measurements.
+This correction is based on CO_2 flux density measurements obtained during windy periods or by replacing data with a temperature-dependent respiration function (Black et al., 1996; Goulden et al., 1996a, b; Lindroth et al., 1998).
+Most researchers presume that data from windy periods represent conditions when the storage and drainage of CO_2 is minimal (Aubinet et al., 2000).

 When using FLUXNET data, the user should recognize that some sites are more suitable for constructing annual sums than others.
-Yet good science can be produced from the nonideal sites, too.
-They can provide information on physiological functioning, temporal dynamics, and response to the environment during the day.
-We also note that the factors that cause large bias errors associated with nocturnal CO_2 fluxes may not cause significant errors to water vapor fluxes, since evaporative fluxes are near zero during the night.
-Consequently, studies comparing integrated annual measurements of evaporation with lysimeters and watersheds show good agreement (Barr et al. 2000; Wilson et al. 2000).
-On the other hand, tests of surface energy balance closure suggest that turbulent fluxes at some sites are systematically 10% to 30% too small to close the energy budget, raising the possibility that CO_2 fluxes are similarly underestimated (Aubinet et al. 2000).
+Yet good science can be produced from the non-ideal sites, too.
+They can provide information on physiological functioning, temporal dynamics and response to the environment during the day.
+We also note that the factors that cause large bias errors associated with nocturnal CO2 fluxes may not cause significant errors to water vapor fluxes, since evaporative fluxes are near zero during the night.
+Consequently, studies comparing integrated annual measurements of evaporation with lysimeters and watersheds show good agreement (Barr et al., 2000; Wilson et al., 2001).
+On the other hand, tests of surface energy balance closure suggest that turbulent fluxes at some sites are systematically 10% to 30% too small to close the energy budget, raising the possibility that CO_2 fluxes are similarly underestimated (Aubinet et al., 2000).
 The solution to this problem remains unresolved at the time of this writing.